Weil-Petersson Teichm\"uller space

-In this section, we will give the proof of Theorem 1.1.
-The proof is based on the study of the pull-back operator on the Sobolev space $H^{\frac 12}$ and also on the Dirichlet space $\Cal D(\Delta)$ by a quasisymmetric homeomorphism.
+In this section, we deal with the pull-back operator on the Sobolev space $H^{\frac 12}$ (and also on the Dirichlet space $\Cal D(\Delta)$) by a quasisymmetric homeomorphism.
+The results will be used in the following sections to prove Theorems 1.1 and 1.3 and have independent interests of their own.

 Let $h$ be a quasisymmetric homeomorphism.
 Then $h$ induces a pull-back operator by